Children (0-12 years) Equipment

 Walking Equipment

-The health authority is responsible for providing equipment for medical needs, including wheelchairs.
-How WS are organised and what they will fund varies from region to region; many have a waiting list.
+The health authority is responsible for providing equipment for medical needs.
+This includes wheelchairs.
+How WS are organised and what they will fund varies from region to region.
+Many have a waiting list.

-Your child’s OT and / or physio will be able to advise if a manual chair is a suitable option for your child and may well involve Wheelchair Services (WS) in any assessment of your child’s posture and position.
+Your child’s OT and / or physio will be able to advise if a manual chair is a suitable option for your child.
+They may involve Wheelchair Services (WS) in any assessment of your child’s posture and position.
 You will be advised on the most appropriate make and model and when, where and how it could be used.

-Living Made Easy / Manual Wheelchairs may be helpful for any discussions with your OT / physio (not all items are suitable for children).
+Living Made Easy / Manual Wheelchairs > may be helpful for any discussions with your OT or physio.
+Not all items are suitable for children.

-- Whizz-Kidz – provides very small manual and powered wheelchairs allowing toddlers to explore their surroundings independently.
-They do this on a loan basis and as quickly as possible from initial contact so children don’t miss out on opportunities in this crucial stage of their development.
-They also fund a range of powered and manual wheelchairs for children under 18 years of age, if wheelchair services can not provide the mobility equipment your child needs.
-They also provide information, advice, activity programmes and wheelchair skills training programmes, as well as this guide: Caring For Your Wheelchair: Wheelchairs and Equipment.
+- Whizz-Kidz >– provides very small manual and powered wheelchairs allowing toddlers to explore their surroundings independently.
+They do this on a loan basis and as quickly as possible from initial contact.
+They also fund a range of powered and manual wheelchairs for children under 18 years of age, if wheelchair services can not provide the mobility equipment needed.
+They also provide information, advice, activity programmes and wheelchair skills training programmes, as well as this guide: Caring For Your Wheelchair: Wheelchairs and Equipment >

 Due to their muscle weakness, many children with SMA need powered mobility equipment to get around at home, nursery / school, and for going out.

-Powerchairs are complex pieces of machinery that will need maintenance and to be insured.
-What you choose has knock on effects in terms of what vehicle you may need and potential adaptations to your home.
-You will need to work closely with your OT to trial and select the right one for your child and see what help you can get with funding.
+Powerchairs are complex pieces of machinery.
+They need maintenance and insurance cover.
+What you choose affects what vehicle you may need and potential adaptations to your home.
+You will need to work closely with your OT to trial and select the right one for your child.
+They will advise you what help you can get with funding.

-You can find suggestions and links on all these topics through the link below:
+You can find suggestions and links on all these topics:

-We have been asked for ideas about how to safely support infants and young children in the water.
-We have had a number of helpful suggestions from parents of children of different ages and with different head / neck strength.
+We have been asked about safe support for infants and young children in the water.
+We have had a number of helpful suggestions from parents of children of different ages and with different head or neck strength.

 Neck rings: